thabala-cloud/docs/docs/cli/commands/get-infra.md

 :::tip

-The best practise is to maintain your Thabala account as a code instead of making changes manually using the admin console web interface.
-To achieve that you need to keep the infrastructure YAML file(s) in a version control system, make changes by pull requests and apply the changes automatically by the `thabala apply infra` command.
+The best practise is to maintain your Thabala account as a code instead of making changes manually in the admin console web interface.
+To achieve that you need to keep the infrastructure YAML file(s) in a version control system, make changes by pull requests and apply the changes automatically by the `thabala apply` command.

-See further in [Apply Infra Command](apply-infra.md) and [Infrastructure as Code](/admin-console/iaac) sections.
+See further in [Apply Infra Command](infra-apply.md) and [Infrastructure as Code](/admin-console/iaac) sections.

 :::